Cut instant dynamic openings through multi-layered walls quickly and easily!

 Setting a Flex component's position in relation to the surface of a wall with the 'Inset' setting.

-Copying / Exploding / Making Unique / Changing a Walls thickness are operations that can cause WallCutter components to 'break', meaning that their openings may stop being dynamic, or that some unexpected wall geometry may get deleted.
+Copying, Mirroring, Exploding, Making unique, Changing a wall thickness are operations that can cause WallCutter components to 'not work' as expected or to 'break', meaning that their openings may stop being dynamic, or that some wall geometry may get deleted.

-In order for these, and similar operations to work as you would expect them to, you will need to follow the 3 steps to success: 😁
+In order for these, and similar operations to work as you would expect them to:

 2. Select Original Window >